clundie/webpack-splitting/README.md

 - `View2` has a dependency on CodeMirror, which is quite large.
-Notice how all the JavaScript and CSS for CodeMirror gets bundled along with the `View2` component, and so does not load until the user never navigates there.
+Notice how all the JavaScript and CSS for CodeMirror gets bundled along with the `View2` component, and so does not load until the user navigates there.

 - In the browser, notice how `script` and `style` elements are inserted into `head` as the various components are loaded for the first time.